lisa-lumos/Tableau/README.md

 You can build dual-axis charts in Tableau - you need two measures and one/more dimensions.

+You can add annotation to data points in a view.

+Text tables can be used for drilling down from summary visualizations to more detailed information, such as when a text table is used as a filter in part of a dashboard.
+You can create a text table from an existing view or from scratch.
+You can use the Analysis menu to add these aggregations (such as totals, subtotals, or averages of columns and rows to provide users with high-level information) to a text table.

+A highlight table enables you to apply color to a text table when you need to show every value but also want to show patterns or extreme values.

+Pie charts are built solely on the Marks card (Angle); no fields are placed on rows or columns.

+Tree maps display data in nested rectangles.
+Dimensions define the structure of the tree map, and measures define the size and color of the individual rectangles.
+Tree maps and pie charts are good choices for showing part-to-whole comparisons.
+But, unlike pie charts, tree maps are good for displaying data sets with long tails, those that have many small values that contribute to the whole dataset.
+The basic building blocks for a tree map are the Automatic or Square mark type, one measure on Color and Size, and one dimension on Detail.
+By default, when building a tree map, negative values are hidden from the view.
+In Tableau Desktop you can click the button on the right bottom of the view, and choose to Use Absolute Values.

+You can build word clouds and packed bubble charts from tree maps by changing the mark type to text.

+Bar-in-bar charts and bullet graphs have a similar goal: to compare two values in a bar chart-style view.
+In a bar-in-bar chart, you're usually comparing two measures against one another.
+In a bullet graph, you're usually comparing a measure against a goal or threshold which is a reference line, and can have reference bands.
+Both the bar-in-bar chart and the bullet graph are derived from the side-by-side bar chart, but the former two are visually less crowded and more direct—making the information easier to see and understand.

 ## 🏷 Map geographic data